 Action # Title Description Total Funds Contributing Action 2 Physical, Social, and Emotional Health and Well-Being Enhance and expand the capacity of schools to support the physical, social, and emotional well-being of all students and staff by creating a new department and increasing the availability of staff support at schools (i.e., Social Service Assistants, Health Assistants, Community Liaisons, SEL coaches).
 Expand teacher and parent training, deepen community partnerships, and continue to provide other district-wide resources and programs.
-Examples include but are not limited to: Positive Behavior Intervention Systems (PBIS) PBIS Personnel Multi-Tiered System of Supports (MTSS) Staff training for dealing with behavioral difficulties Increase staff to support teachers and families Family trainings on PBIS, MTSS, SEL Professional development on social-emotional health and well-being Use of Restorative Practices in the classroom and across school sites Second Step curriculum for all teachers Tiered interventions of SEL supports Increased capacity of Social Services Assistants (SSAs) and Community Liaisons to serve schools Increased capacity at schools to: Coordinate with community partners to support students, parents, and staff Deliver SELtrainings and coaching Provide peer mentor programs Serve the medical needs of all students; especially at schools with high numbers of Special Day Class (SDC) students (moderate and severe) Communicate with families about mental, social, and emotional health initiatives, and how they can support students at home Yes
+Examples include but are not limited to: Positive Behavior Intervention Systems (PBIS) PBIS Personnel Multi-Tiered System of Supports (MTSS) Staff training for dealing with behavioral difficulties Increase staff to support teachers and families Family trainings on PBIS, MTSS, SEL Professional development on social-emotional health and well-being Use of Restorative Practices in the classroom and across school sites Second Step curriculum for all teachers Tiered interventions of SEL supports Increased capacity of Social Services Assistants (SSAs) and Community Liaisons to serve Title I schools Increased capacity at schools to: Coordinate with community partners to support students, parents, and staff Deliver SELtrainings and coaching Provide peer mentor programs Serve the medical needs of all students; especially at schools with high numbers of Special Day Class (SDC) students (moderate and severe) Communicate with families about mental, social, and emotional health nitiatives, and how they can support students at home Yes

 Action # Title Description Total Funds Contributing Action 3 Attendance Expand capacity of schools to have high attendance rates by providing timely and accurate attendance data, continuing to provide attendance recovery and incentive programs, and by increasing availability of Social Services Assistants (SSA) and Community Liaisons to do home visits and outreach.
-Examples include but are not limited to: Saturday School Opportunity Attendance Recovery (SSOAR) School Attendance Review Board (SARB) and support personnel Automated Communication System Truancy Intervention Program Increase transportation routes as needed Support for Chronically Absent Students Increase capacity of schools to support attendance efforts, home visits, and outreach \$351,391 Yes Action 4 Wrap-Around Services for Low-income, English Language Learners and Foster Youth Increase and maintain staffing capacity to oversee the expansion of mental health and counseling supports both during and after school to serve the academic, behavior, and social-emotional needs for identified subgroups, especially at the junior high schools.
+Examples include but are not limited to: Saturday School Opportunity Attendance Recovery (SSOAR) School Attendance Review Board (SARB) and support personnel Automated Communication System Truancy Intervention Program Increase transportation routes as needed support for Foster Youth and socioeconomically disadvantaged students who are chronically absent.
+Increase capacity of schools to support attendance efforts, home visits, and outreach Decrease chronic absenteeism for all student groups, including Foster Youth and students experiencing homelessness \$351,391 Yes Action 4 Wrap-Around Services for Low-income, English Language Learners and Foster Youth Increase and maintain staffing capacity to oversee the expansion of mental health and counseling supports both during and after school to serve the academic, behavior, and social-emotional needs for identified subgroups, especially at the junior high schools.
 Examples include, but are not limited to: Foster Youth Services Homeless Services Health Assistants Increase capacity of each school to provide mental health services and counseling support for all students CPR and First Aid training Additional nurses as needed Staff training on social/emotional students needs Training on "Trauma Informed Practices" \$1,437,198 Yes